kaascevich/Rapid/Readme.md

  3. Click *Add Package*.
  4. Choose the target you want to add Rapid to, and then click *Add Package* again.

+## Documentation?

+I've documented everything to the best of my ability.
+However, at least for the time being, you'll need to build it yourself.
+(Unless SPM does something magical that I'm not aware of... 😏)

+To do that:
+ 1. Open Xcode, and choose *Integrate* → *Clone...*
+ 2. [Copy this link](https://github.com/kaascevich/Rapid.git), paste it into the search bar, and click *Clone*.
+ 3. Once Xcode completes package resolution, choose *Product* → *Build Documentation* or hit ⌃⌥⌘D.
+ 4. Wait for the build to finish.
+When it's done, the documentation window will open.
+ 5. At the very top of the sidebar, open *Rapid*, and then open the *Rapid* under that.
+ 6. There is no 6th step.